-Companies should be aware of the following key issues often encountered when undertaking the process of capital raising and listing on a stock exchange.
+Biopharma and healthtech companies should be aware of the following key issues often encountered by industry peers undertaking the process of capital raising and listing on a stock exchange.
+In particular, listings of healthtech companies, which reflect the convergence of healthcare and technology, raise additional issues that need to be addressed as part of any listing.